SidhaantAnand/MLB-Analysis/README.md

-# ECE 356 Project
+# MLB Analysis Project

-ECE 356 Database Project, using MLB data from 2015 to 2018.
+This project utilizes MLB data from 2015 to 2018.

 ## Running the client application